exurd/DBR/README.md

 This is useful you have been invalidated by the scanner on [MetaGamerScore](https://metagamerscore.com/).
 You can download their list of invalid games through a function.

 ## Requirements
-DBR requires [Python 3.11+](https://www.python.org/downloads/) and the required pip packages.
-You can run `pip install -r requirements.txt` in the project's directory to install the packages.
+DBR runs on [Python 3.11+](https://www.python.org/downloads/).
+To install the required pip packages, you can run `pip install -r requirements.txt` in the project's directory to install the packages.

 ## Installation and Running
 Run `pip install .` to install DBR.
 To use the program, run `python -m dbr [COMMAND]`.
 Adding `-h` will give you the full arguments you can use.